-USMS Rule USA Swim- ming/YMCA NCAA NFHS Split Requests 103.18.1B 103.18.1C 103.18.2 105.2.2 If swimmers want their initial splits as part of a longer individual event to be submitted for records or Top 10 consideration, they must notify the referee in writing.
-Split requests for backstroke individual events must be submitted prior to the event.
-Split requests for all other individual events must be submitted prior to the conclusion of the meet, unless the meet referee has approved the automatic recording of splits, in which case no written request is required.
-Requests for relay leadoff splits must be submitted prior to the event.
-Relay leadoff splits may not be recorded for official purposes if the second swimmer starts in the water and automatic timing is used, if the second swimmer stands on an active pad while starting from the deck, or if the relay is disqualified.
-Records and Top 10 103.18.5 103.18.6 103.18.7 103.18.8 103.18.9 table 105.1.5 105.1.6 when timed w In the event world and US ing a semiaut finish) second button(s).
-USMS record ry backup sy: watches if bo systems fail.
-Winning the l lish a record.
-USMS Top It automatic prin primary systes a manual prin watches.
-USMS Top I automatic prin semiautomatic system with a USMS Top I semiautomatic ual secondary one watch. s on an active pad while starting from the f the relay is disqualified. d USMS records may only be established ed with automatic timing.
-The start of an individual lane malfunction, the USMS records may be established usinationatic (automatic start and manual condary system with three, two, or one cords may be established using a tertiance system with a minimum of two valid f both the automatic and semiautomatic ail.
-The heat or event is not required to established using an eprimary timing system, a semiautomatic yestem with a minimum of two buttons, or primary system with a minimum of two buttons, or primary system fails, using a manual tertiary (and a minimum of one watch.
-The properties of the primary system fails, using a manual tertiary (and a minimum of one watch.
-The primary system fails, using a manual tertiary system manual tertiary system fails, using a manual tertiary system consisting of a minimum of Records and Top 10 From Leadoff and Initial Splits 103.18.5 103.18.9 table for world records times when timed splits or initial sp cords or USMS T the times are reco system using thre USMS records.
-U its or initial splits n s, USMS records, of with automatic time blits may be considerable to the total for 10 times if the torded with a semiauture, two, or one butt JSMS does not perroorded if the relay is or USMS Top 10 ing.
-Relay leadoff ered for world re- ouchpad fails and omatic secondary on(s), but not for nit the relay lead-
+USMS Rule USA Swim- ming/YMCA NCAA NFHS Split Requests 103.18.1B 103.18.1C 103.18.2 105.2.2 ger individual Top 10 consic in writing.
+Split requests must be subm Split requests be submitted unless the merecording of s is required.
+Requests for 1 prior to the ev Relay leadoff purposes if th and automatic mer stands on vant their initial splide vent to be submit deration, they must so for backstroke it itted prior to the event of all other indiviprior to the conclust referee has approplits, in which case relay leadoff splits report.
+Splits may not be reserved to timing is used, if an active pad while relay is disqualified. ted for records or notify the referee individual events ent. idual events must sion of the meet, ved the automatic no written request must be submitted corded for official starts in the water the second swim- Records and Top 10 103.18.5 103.18.6 103.18.7 103.18.8 103.18.9 table 105.1.5 105.1.6 World and US when timed we lin the event world and US ing a semiaul finish) second button(s).
+USMS record ry backup sy watches if bo systems fail.
+Winning the hish a record.
+USMS Top I automatic prin primary system a manual prin watches.
+USMS Top I automatic prin semiautomatic system with a USMS Top I semiautomatic user with a USMS Top I semiautomatic usl secondary one watch.
+Only results is cially certified.
+SMS records may or ith automatic timin, of an individual ISMS records may be tomatic (automatic dary system with a minimath the automatic automati nly be established g. ane malfunction, be established usstart and manual bree, two, or one ed using a tertianum of two valid and semiautomatic required to established using an a semiautomatic of two buttons, or minimum of two established if the find the secondary ga manual tertiary atch.
+Established if the alls, using a manof a minimum of ested in pools officirmance with arti- Records and Top 10 From Leadoff and Initial Splits 103.18.5 103.18.9 table for world records times when timed splits or initial sp cords or USMS T the times are reco system using thre USMS records.
+U its or initial splits mess, USMS records, of with automatic tim blits may be considered to the torded with a semiaut ee, two, or one butt USMS does not permorded if the relay is or USMS Top 10 ing.
+Relay leadoff ered for world re- ouchpad fails and comatic secondary on(s), but not for nit the relay lead-